saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 **Color Combinations**

-Based on the five colors palette previously defined, the website builder will automatically generates five color combinations.
+Based on the five colors palette previously defined, the website builder will automatically generate five color combinations.
 They come with a background color, a text color, headings colors, a link color, primary and secondary button colors which will later be possible to customize by the user.